-With the New York Islanders first 3-0 series playoff lead in 36 years, it’s worth a look back at the top five most electrifying players in franchise history.
+With a strong playoff run in the the near rearview mirror, it’s worth a look back at the top five most electrifying players in New York Islanders franchise history.
 These are stars that changed the momentum of games with goals, hits, saves and overall explosiveness.
 For context, legends such as Bobby Orr, Pavel Bure, Paul Kariya and Dominik Hasek would be defined as “Electric!”

 #5 Darius Kasparaitis